-State Industrial Insured Statutory Requirements Statutory Reference To Insurance Code Statutory Reference To Exempt Commercial Purchaser Kansas (2) (cont'd) captive insurance company that insures its risks.
-Exempt Commercial Purchaser: 1) Employs or retains a qualified risk manager to negotiate insurance coverage; 2) Maintains paid aggregate nationwide commercial property and casualty insurance premiums in excess of \$100,000 annually; and 3) Possesses a net worth in excess of \$20,040,000; generates annual revenues in excess of \$55,100,000; employs more than 500 full-time employees per insured entity or is a member of an affiliated group employing more than 1,000 employees; is a not-for-profit organization or public entity with annual expenditures of at least \$33,060,000; or is a municipality with a population in excess of 50,000 persons.
-8204.11 8 204 10 020 8 204 10 040 Kentucky (7) Industrial Insured: 1) Insurance (excluding life and annuity contracts) procured through full-time insurance manager or buyer, or regularly and continuously retained qualified insurance consultant; 2) Minimum \$25,000 aggregate annual premiums for insurance on all risks; 3) Minimum 25 full-time employees; and 4) Qualified as an industrial insured as of July 1, 1999.
+State Industrial Insured Statutory Requirements Statutory Reference To Insurance Code Statutory Reference To Exempt Commercial Purchaser Kansas (2) (cont'd) 1) Employs or retains a qualified risk manager to negotiate insurance coverage; 2) Maintains paid aggregate nationwide commercial property and casualty insurance premiums in excess of \$100,000 annually; and 3) Possesses a net worth in excess of \$20,040,000; generates annual revenues in excess of \$55,100,000; employs more than 500 full-time employees per insured entity or is a member of an affiliated group employing more than 1,000 employees; is a not-for-profit organization or public entity with annual expenditures of at least \$33,060,000; or is a municipality with a population in excess of 50,000 persons.
+Kentucky (7) Industrial Insured: 1) Insurance (excluding life and annuity contracts) procured through full-time insurance manager or buyer, or regularly and continuously retained qualified insurance consultant; 2) Minimum \$25,000 aggregate annual premiums for insurance on all risks; 3) Minimum 25 full-time employees; and 4) Qualified as an industrial insured as of July 1, 1999.
 Exempt Commercial Policyholder.
-Employs the services of an insurance agent or broker, procures commercial insurance with the services of a full-time risk manager, or a licensed insurance consultant, and: 1) Is a city, county, or urban-county with minimum population of 50,000 persons, or the Commonwealth of Kentucky, or a not-for-profit organization or a public entity with a minimum \$25,000,000 annual budget or \$25,000,000 in assets in the preceding fiscal year; or 2) Certifies that it meets all four (4) of the following criteria: (i) Minimum \$25,000,000 net worth at the time the policy of insurance is issued; (ii) Minimum \$50,000,000 net revenue or sales in the preceding fiscal year; (iii) Minimum 100 employees per §304.11- 020(2)(a) and (c) §304.49-010(7) 806 KAR 11:010, § 1 § 304.10.030, § 304.10.040; Advisory Opinion 2011-04 (June 3, 2011) includes an alternate definition of ECP Same as NRRA.
+Employs the services of an insurance agent or broker, procures commercial insurance with the services of a full-time risk manager, or a licensed insurance consultant, and: 1) Is a city, county, or urban-county with minimum population of 50,000 persons, or the Commonwealth of Kentucky, or a not-for-profit organization or a public entity with a minimum \$25,000,000 annual budget or \$25,000,000 in assets in the preceding fiscal year; or 2) Certifies that it meets all four (4) of the following criteria: (i) Minimum \$25,000,000 net worth at the time the policy of insurance is issued; (ii) Minimum \$50,000,000 net revenue or sales in the preceding fiscal year; (iii) Minimum 100 employees per individual company or 200 employees per holding company aggregate at the time the policy of insurance is issued; and (iv) Minimum \$500,000 in annual aggregate insurance premiums in the §304.11- 020(2)(a) and (c) §304.49-010(7) 806 KAR 11:010, § 1 § 304.10.030, § 304.10.040; Advisory Opinion 2011-04 (June 3, 2011) includes an alternate definition of ECP Same as NRRA.
 To the extent that a prospective insured meets either the KY or Federal definition of an exempt commercial purchaser, KY's due diligence requirement is preempted.
-The definitions of an exempt commercial purchaser under NRRA and an exempt commercial purchaser under KY law differ slightly.
+The definitions of an exempt commercial purchaser under NRRA and an exempt commercial policyholder under KY law differ slightly.
 If an insured meets the definition of an exempt commercial purchaser under NRRA, federal law will govern the multi-state non-admitted insurance transaction covering the exempt commercial policyholder.
 In this event, the surplus lines broker placing the coverage must comply with the taxation requirements applicable to other multi-state non-admitted insurance transactions.